-First up is Hubspot’s Social Inbox which is available for current Hubspot users.
+First up is Hubspot’s Social Inbox, which is available for current Hubspot users.
 For those who haven’t signed up to Hubspot yet, you can request an early demo preview here.
-Based on the power of Hubspot’s COS with content customization, the Social Inbox should be a game changer in Social Media management.
+Based on the power of Hubspot’s COS with content customization, the Social Inbox should be a game-changer in Social Media management.

-socialears.com is also worthy of a mention here as socialears.com is based around the purpose of listening to what your customers are saying about your company on social media.
+socialears.com is also worthy of a mention here as socialears.com is based on the purpose of listening to what your customers are saying about your company on social media.
 It is a very important tool in the wall of noise that is social media.
-In addition, we advise checking out socialoomph.com which can help advise you on how to write and create information and data that, in turn, will help your productivity on social media platforms.
+In addition, we advise checking out socialoomph.com, which can help advise you on how to write and create information and data that, in turn, will help your productivity on social media platforms.

 10: How do I generate more leads?